 The most popular types of stablecoins are "fiat-backed" meaning they are digital assets that have financial reserves in fiat currency held by a regulated institution like a traditional bank.
 In short, compared to its three other counterparts, fiat-backed stablecoins are truly backed by real-world currencies.
 These coins can be used to purchase goods and services online, just like any other cryptocurrency.

 Unlike other cryptocurrencies, a stablecoin's value is tied to the price of the underlying asset, and not supply and demand.
-For example, 1 tether (USDT) should always be worth $1, though market conditions can make it fluctuate slightly in reality.
+For example, 1 tether (USDT) should always be worth $1, though market conditions can make it fluctuate (we'll get more into this below).
 This makes them a more reliable form of currency for payments than other forms of cryptocurrency.

 To purchase fiat-backed stablecoins, investors need to exchange their fiat currencies or other cryptocurrencies for them.
 When they want to sell their coins, they can exchange them for the corresponding fiat currency or use them to purchase other cryptocurrencies.
-Unlike other cryptocurrencies, fiat-backed coins do not require miners and do not use blockchain technology.
+Unlike other cryptocurrencies, fiat-backed coins do not require miners and are not decentralized.
 Instead, they use centralized servers and rely on third parties to manage their transactions.

 Popular fiat-backed stablecoins